Spanish placement test

 When should I take the test?

 The placement test makes an enrollment recommendation for the immediate semester.
 You should take the test before enrolling.
+The test score will be valid for one semester.

 Can the test be repeated?